GFean/rn-gesture-swipeable-flatlist/README.md

 ### FlatlistProps:

-As the react-native-swipeable-flatlist uses Flatlist from react-native core package, it can be passed FlatlistProps as the usual Flatlist.
+As the rn-gesture-swipeable-flatlist uses Flatlist from react-native core package, it can be passed FlatlistProps as the usual Flatlist.
 Check general FlatlistProps [here](https://github.com/facebook/react-native-website/blob/main/docs/flatlist.md)

 ### SwipeableProps

-As the react-native-swipeable-flatlist uses Swipeable component, it can be passed SwipeableProps, so you can adjust your SwipeableItem of the flatlist.
+As the rn-gesture-swipeable-flatlist uses Swipeable component, it can be passed SwipeableProps, so you can adjust your SwipeableItem of the flatlist.
 Check general SwipeableProps [here](https://docs.swmansion.com/react-native-gesture-handler/docs/api/components/swipeable/) All the SwipeableProps can be passed under SwipeableProps prop to SwipeableFlatlist: